 However, with a staggering 110,000 e-commerce websites online, you’ve got some pretty serious competition.
 And, big players like Amazon, eBay, and Walmart make competing in the e-commerce space even more challenging as they offer a broad range of products with free shipping once the minimum order size is reached.

 Competing for the online shopper

-Meeting expectations is a sure-fire way to win customers and keep them.
-And, when the likes of Amazon offer same-day shipping or free standard shipping, it is essential to have an effective shipping strategy in place to keep with rising customer expectations.
+Meeting expectations is a surefire way to win customers and keep them.
+And, when the likes of Amazon offer same-day shipping or free standard shipping, it is essential to have an effective shipping strategy in place to keep up with rising customer expectations.

 Not only do customers want products quickly, but they’re also increasingly resistant to paying shipping costs, which are substantial.
 Our logistic system was never created to handle the single box but to ship entire truckloads or containerloads of material to a central hub where retailers distributed the goods to consumers who transported them the last mile in personal vehicles.
 It’s this “last mile” in the logistics chain that involves the most cost.
 In fact, one study found the average cost of that last mile in 2018 was a little over $10.

 The question then is, how do you improve your shipping performance to match these large competitors?

 One way to improve shipping performance is to implement e-commerce shipping software like Locate2U and best practices that allow you to seamlessly connect your e-commerce platform with multiple carriers to both speed delivery and choose the most cost-effective option.

 Here’s why e-commerce shipping integration is necessary for your business to perform well.